greendoescode/vlc-rpc/README.md

 ## Nightly Builds
 Nightly builds are posted as "Pre-releases" after every commit.
 These nightly builds may add features, but minimal implementations of them.
 Using these builds can help us diagnose issues, while giving you more, [Click Here](https://github.com/GreenDiscord/vlc-rpc/releases/tag/nightly) to get the latest nightly builds.

+## Development
+In my opinion, development has reached its current limit with nothing else being wanted from uses.
+If you'd like to help out, you can just clean up code and help automatic testing of builds.